 - Power up your device and select the PPL network then enter the password: prescott (note: prescott is all lower case)

 - You may now access any available resources including the Internet, the library catalog, research databases and wireless printing (coming soon!).
 Sorry, no VPN connections.

 Printing from the wireless network (unavailable at this time)

 New, improved wireless printing is coming soon to Prescott Public Library.
 Please look for instructions and information in the coming weeks and if you need to print from your device in the meantime, check with the Ask a Librarian Desk about your options!

 Frequently Asked Questions

 - Do I need a library card?
 No. You will need a library card to access most research databases.

 - Is the network secure?
 The PPL network is an open public access network.
 For sensitive information, use of SSL encrypted Web pages is recommended.
 WiFi users should maintain soft-ware to protect against viruses and spyware.

 - Can I print from my laptop?
-Wireless printing is available for 10¢ per page, 50¢ per page for color.
+Wireless printing (coming soon!) is available for 10¢ per page, 50¢ per page for color.

 - What are the rules?
 Use of the Internet and computers is a privilege.
 Abuse of PPL computer and Internet use policy will result in cancellation of this privilege.